jianyu-ctrl/learngit/readme.txt

 Vscode is a great software.
-Vscode is a free software.
+Git is a free software.